simov/grant/README.md

   Default: `http`
 - `port`
-  *Port on which gatekeeper runs*
+  *Port on which guardian runs*

   Default: `3000`
 - `pid.dir`
-  *Directory where the `.gatekeeper.pid` file will be output, in production environments this is usually `/home/<user>/`, with trailing slash.*
+  *Directory where the `.guardian.pid` file will be output, in production environments this is usually `/home/<user>/`, with trailing slash.*

   Default: `./`
 - `redis.host`